man0s/man0s/README.md

 ### Hi there 👋

-Cloud Engineer with 2+ years of experience managing and building infrastructure tools and large-scale, highly available distributed cloud solutions by leveraging skills in Software Engineering and DevOps field.
-I am a committed individual with a passion for technology and its inner working, led by curiosity, creativity, and eagerness.
+Cloud Engineer with 2+ years of experience managing and building infrastructure tools and large-scale, highly available distributed cloud solutions by leveraging skills in Software Engineering and DevOps field.\nI am a committed individual with a passion for technology and its inner working, led by curiosity, creativity, and eagerness.
 I always seek new challenges so that can I improve and expand my knowledge and skills.
 My goal is to grow as a person and as a professional, every day.

 <!--
 **man0s/man0s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.